cvilas/guidance/people/hiring.md

 - In prospective hires, seek:
   - Intellectual diversity (be open to talent from unrelated domains)
   - Spiky talent (generalists with deep expertise in specific areas)
+  - Craftmanship (ability to build things in the physical world from first principles)
   - Humility

 ## Interview guidelines